MORE THAN All You Need to Know to Make Your Own Indigo Dye Vat

 Indigo pigment is available from a number of sources (soon to be from here!).
 But for the time being, I can recommend these three suppliers:

 As a shaker bottle, I recommend just using an empty shampoo container.
 The disc cap is the best for getting the indigo suspension out of the bottle while keeping the marbles inside.
 I included a link below to show you exactly what I'm talking about.
 You really could get away with any plastic container that can be sealed and shaken.
 I've used glass marbles as agitators in the past but find that they can actually break when forced into contact with each other so much.
 No need to end up with little shards of glass at the bottom of your vat.
 In their stead, I recommend metal balls, which cannot break, but should be rinsed and dried after use.
+Also, pebbles work just fine.
+The real effect we need here is the smashing and agitation, and stones do a perfecly good job of that (and are generally readily available)

 VAT INGREDIENTS & Safety Gear :